nimroddanielmaayan/the-wild-oasis/notes.md

 - `Custom hooks` are a way to abstract a lot of complex logic into one simple, reusable hook

+## Routing, React Router and SPAs

+- `React Router` is the most popular routing library for React

+- SPAs (Single Page Applications) are web applications that load a single HTML file and dynamically update the page as the user interacts with the app

+- Note: In Next.js, routing is built-in and doesn't require a separate library like React Router.
+It's done differently than in simple SPAs

+- The main components of `React Router` are - `BrowserRouter`, `Route`, `Link`, and `Switch`:

+  - The `BrowserRouter` component is the root component of the router.
+It uses the HTML5 history API to keep the UI in sync with the URL

+  - The `Route` component is used to render a component based on the URL

+  - The `Link` component is used to navigate between different routes

+  - The `Switch` component is used to render the first child `Route` or `Redirect` that matches the location

+  - `useNavigate` is a hook that returns a navigate function that can be used to navigate to a different route

+- Storing state in the URL: Why would we want to store state in the URL and not in memory?
+Mostly because it makes the app more shareable and bookmarkable.

 ## React Testing

 - Testing without testing libraries is called "manual testing".
 Testing with